Create Localized Content With Content Swaps

 GDN Content Swap

 The GDN Content Swap feature is provided as a convenient way to manage small amounts of localized content that appear within a page.
-If you have a significant number if instances where you need to display localized content or if you need to serve an entirely different page layout entirely, consider implementing server-side logic to serve appropriate resources based on HTTP request headers.
+If you have a significant number of instances where you need to display localized content or if you need to serve an entirely different page layout, consider implementing server-side logic to serve appropriate resources based on HTTP request headers.

 Sometimes you want to use content on a localized site that isn’t ‘translated’, just different.
 For example, you may want to substitute the address of your local office in a particular country, or you may want to replace a customer testimonial from a US customer with one from a Spanish customer.

 You can achieve this by adding an HTML class attribute specific to Smartling GDN; the 'sl_swap' class.
 First you need to add this class to the content that you want to swap out.
-For a swap to work, the HTML element MUST have a unique ID.
-The element you are targeting may already have an ID, if not you'll need to assign one to it.
+For a swap to work, the HTML element MUST have a unique ID, which is later used in the Smartling GDN Configuration, under the Content ID field.
+The element you are targeting may already have an ID, if not, you'll need to assign one to it.
 Additionally, the 'sl_swap' class cannot be nested.

 <div class="testimonial sl_swap" id="testimonial1"> <img src="/images/testimonials/greg.png"> <p>I used this product and joy returned to my life!</p> </div>